kannans89/graphql-learning/7.TypeSystem/TypeSystem.md

 # Type System

  GraphQL is a strongly typed language  .
-GraphQL has a type system to describe the data that is possible to query .
-The type system help to define the schema , which is a contract between client and server .Commonly used datatypes in are as follows
+The type system helps to define the schema , which is a contract between client and server .Commonly used datatypes in are as follows

 |Sr No |  Types              |  Description
 |:----:|:--------------------------|:------------------